Pouria-Nazemi/CV/content/project/Heart Attack/index.md

   - Data Science
 ---

-Preprocessing data of heart attack prediction dataset and make a clean dataset for model as it was intended in Data Mining Course.
+Developed a data preprocessing pipeline for a heart attack prediction dataset as part of a Data Mining course.
+This project demonstrates expertise in data cleaning, feature engineering, and exploratory data analysis.
+The preprocessing steps included handling missing values, encoding categorical variables, scaling numerical features, and transforming the dataset to meet the requirements for subsequent machine learning models.
+The cleaned dataset was then prepared for use in predictive modeling tasks, showcasing skills in data preparation for machine learning applications.

 <!--more-->